-Developers interact with CARTO platform through our APIs.
-Either directly or via any of our libraries and SDKs, APIs give access to data, maps and everything that is required to build geospatial applications with CARTO.
+Developers interact with the CARTO platform through our APIs.
+Either directly or via any of our libraries and SDKs, APIs give access to data, maps, and everything that is required to build geospatial applications with CARTO.
 Therefore, APIs play a fundamental role in our platform.

 We encourage developers to follow the documented best practices for each API when they use them.
 However, our APIs provide such degrees of flexibility that we cannot enforce correct use of our APIs at every moment.
 Therefore, in order to guarantee the performance of those APIs for every user of the CARTO platform and prevent abuse, we have set up some general limitations and restrictions on how they work.

-Tip: While these limitations where designed to protect our cloud infrastructure, on-premises users can also benefit from them, preventing their users to abuse or misuse their own infrastructure.
+Tip: While these limitations were designed to protect our cloud infrastructure, on-premises users can also benefit from them, preventing their users to abuse or misuse their own infrastructure.

-While CARTO is busy getting that action done or retrieving that information, part of our infrastructure is devoted to that process and is therefore unavailable for any other user.
-Typically this is not a problem, as most requests get serviced quickly enough.
+While CARTO is busy getting an action performed or retrieving information, part of our infrastructure is devoted to that process and is therefore unavailable for any other user.
+Typically this is not a problem, as most requests get serviced quickly.
 However, certain requests can take a long time to process, either by design (e.g., updating a huge table) or by mistake.
-To prevent this long-running queries from effectively blocking the usage of our platform resources, CARTO will discard requests that cannot be fulfilled in less than a certain amount of time.
+To prevent long-running queries from effectively blocking the usage of our platform resources, CARTO will discard requests that cannot be fulfilled within a certain amount of time.

 Tip: The obvious question is “what if I really need long-running queries?”.
 CARTO provides asyncronous APIs for that.

 Timeout limits are applied on a per-user basis or, more accurately described, per user access.
 Every request has a statement timeout.
-When the time it is taking to process a certain request reaches that value, the request is aborted and the API returns an HTTP
+When the time taken to process a certain request reaches that value, the request is aborted and the API returns an HTTP

 429 Too Many Requests error.

 Tip: Many times, long queries can be optimized to run in a shorter time.
-One simple way to achieve this is making sure you always have indexes on columns you are going to use for filtering, sorting, joining, or the like.
+One simple way to achieve this is making sure you always have indexes on columns you are going to use for filtering, sorting, joining, or similar.

 Of course, there is nothing we can do to prevent people from actually sending as many requests to our platform as they want, but requests over a user’s rate limit will be acknowledged with an error so that the sender understands they need to lower the rate at which requests are sent before they are serviced again.

 Resources accessed by caches do not count against the limits.
 That is, any request that is handled by any cache layer is out of limits.
-You can always know which resources are served through cache looking at the
+You can always discover which resources are bring served through the cache by looking at the

 X-Cache HTTP Header.